The Story of My Anger: A Deep Dive into Jasminne Mendez’s YA Debut

 to smother silent…”

 Yulieta doesn’t want to play the part of an angry Black girl.
-But there’s a lot happening around the Texas teen that boils her blood.
-Yuli is angry about her racist drama teacher who looks over Black students for lead roles.
-She is angry that her favorite teacher and his livelihood are being threatened over the literature works he introduces to her and her peers.
-Soon, this fury erupts and Yulieta decides to take action.
+However, her surroundings ignite her frustration.
+As a Texas teen, she grapples with a racist drama teacher who overlooks Black students for lead roles.
+She is furious that her favorite teacher’s livelihood is threatened due to the literature he introduces to her and her peers.
+This fury soon erupts, prompting Yulieta to take action.

 The Story of My Anger (out Sept.
-16 from Dial Books) is a powerful novel-in-verse about the need to find and use your voice, and it’s one that will connect with women of color who are used to navigating difficult and unwelcome spaces.
+16 from Dial Books) is a powerful novel-in-verse about the need to find and use your voice.
+It resonates with women of color who navigate challenging and unwelcome spaces.
 Yuli’s anger is palpable, and rightfully so.
-Mendez, herself a poet and playwright, brings a crystal-clear authenticity to her protagonist and the complicated world of high school theater.
-The threads about book banning and tensions between students and administrators is very timely for the climate we’re in, which in turns deepens the story further/
+Mendez, a poet and playwright, brings crystal-clear authenticity to her protagonist and the complicated world of high school theater.
+The threads of book banning and tensions between students and administrators are timely, deepening the story further.

 Ahead of the book’s release, Mendez spoke with the Dominican Writers Association about writing about anger, book banning, and much more.